 We Researched the Five Best UserTesting Alternatives – Here’s What You Need To Know

 Are you a user research ninja looking for a more affordable UserTesting alternatives?
-Or maybe you’re a Product Manager or SaaS founder looking to get feedback from your target demographic on product usability, concepts, ideas, or pricing model.
+Or maybe you’re a Researcher, Designer, Product Manager or SaaS founder looking to get feedback from your target demographic on product usability, concepts, ideas, or pricing model.

 You’ve probably heard of UserTesting and how they allow you to speak to users and validate assumptions.
 It’s a great software to get feedback from real users on designs or prototypes.
 It helps build better, more customer-centric products and websites.

 - Extensive feature list